US STOCKS-M&A deals lift shares, suggest more value in market

 The compromise on across-the-board spending cuts postponed

-the matter until March 1, at which point the cuts take effect.
+the matter until March 1, at which point the cuts will take

 "If there's no major contention with sequestration, it looks